Slot Machine History

 The best numbers suggest that Slot machines account for well over $300 million in cool casino profit.
-This comes primarily from the nickel and quarter machines that attract the most players.
-Slot machine history has evolved from Charles Fey’s original cast-iron behemoth of the 1880s to today’s colorful, noisily entertaining, solid-state slot games.
+This comes primarily from the nickel and quarter machines.
+It comes as no surprize because these machines attract the most players.
+Slot machine history has evolved from Charles Fey’s original cast-iron behemoth of the 1880s.
+Now we find today’s colorful, noisily entertaining, solid-state slot games.
 This supremely profitable entertainment machine has earned much of the credit for turning 20th and 21st century casinos into huge corporate giants.

 We have pages that tell you more about slot machine history